Bandidos MC criminal allegations and incidents in the United States: Shootings of James W. Kerr Jr. and John H. Wood Jr.

+Child pornography

+In 2025, Bandidos member Andrew Moore was arrested on child pornography charges by Lamesa police.

 Violent incidents

 Two Bandidos – Thomas Lloyd "Hammer" Gerry and Jay Lane Roberts – were charged with the murder of fellow club member "Fat" Jan Colvin, who was found dead in a vacant lot in Irving in November 1978.
 Roberts was found guilty and sentenced to fifty-five years in prison.
 Additionally, Gerry and Roberts were among the suspects in the James Kerr shooting.

 Bobby Joe Holt, president of the Galveston chapter of the Bandidos, was shot and killed on January 15, 1983.
 A companion, William Edward Gwaltney, suffered two shotgun wounds to the stomach and legs.

 Bandidos member Steve "Panhead" Jonas was killed by a shotgun wound to the neck in a nightclub parking lot in San Antonio on July 17, 1983.
 Three days later, club members from across the country formed a funeral procession more than a mile in length on Interstate 10.

 Antonio "Tony" Marquez, vice-president and sergeant-at-arms of the Bandidos' Kerrville chapter, was involved in an altercation with an unidentified man who arrived at the Bandidos' clubhouse armed with a knife on February 24, 2007.
 After disarming the individual, whom police were unable to trace, Marquez fired several shots from a pistol at the fleeing man.
 Marquez was convicted of attempted murder and sentenced to twenty-five years in prison in October 2008.

 Bandidos member Benito "Chamuco" Lopez III was arrested on October 4, 2019, after authorities identified him as the caretaker of a stash house for illegal aliens in Los Ebanos.
 Lopez pleaded guilty to his role in a conspiracy to transport undocumented aliens on February 3, 2020, and was sentenced to six years and eight months in prison on February 2, 2021.

+In April 2023, three Bandidos members were shot and killed in several locations along I-45 while traveling to a funeral in Oklahoma City.
+The funeral was the result of a deadly conflict that had occurred there earlier that month with the rival gang Homietos.
+The shootings were alleged by authorities to be a retaliatory attack stemming from a number of recent violent incidents between the two gangs.